vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     `enqueued_as_request`.
 This will be empty if the endpoint has an associated MsgQueue.

+## "Fire-and-forget" requests: requests without replies

+At the FIDL level, some request messages are "fire-and-forget": they have no corresponding reply message.

+In the MBMQ model, each request generally has an associated reply message, but it may be an empty or automatic reply, and the caller may choose to ignore it.

+For fire-and-forget requests, a caller has a choice of whether it recycles MBOs across requests or not:

+*   Non-recycled MBOs: This is the simplest for a caller to do, so it is likely to be the common case.
+The caller allocates a new MBO for each fire-and-forget message.
+The caller closes the MBO handle after sending the MBO, without ever setting a `reply_queue` on the MBO.
+The MBO will get freed automatically after the callee has received the message and dropped its reference to the MBO.

+*   Recycled MBOs: A callee has the option of detecting when the callee has dropped its reference to the MBO.
+It can exercise that option by setting a `reply_queue` on the MBO in order to receive a reply, just as with MBOs where non-trivial replies are expected.
+    This may be useful for a resource-conscious caller, which can use this ability to recycle MBOs between requests or to implement flow control.

 ## A note on terminology: "caller" and "callee"

 We are using the terms "caller" and "callee" to emphasise that these